kashamcrash/RFMmodeling/README.md

 Dataset Description

-* This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
-Many customers of the company are wholesalers.
+* This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 * InvoiceNo: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'c', it indicates a cancellation.
 * StockCode: Product (item) code.
 Nominal, a 5-digit integral number uniquely assigned to each distinct product.
 * Description: Product (item) name.
 Nominal.